|

 scientific paper.
 Students will be further required to serve as mentors to

 their peers enrolled in Research I. Prerequisite: BIOL 440.
-(Two credits.)
+(0.5 course

 *”G”